Initial Contact

 Please do not bring large sums of money, laptops or valuables to the hospital.
 Unfortunately, we cannot accept responsibility for lost or damaged items.

-When you present for surgery you will be asked to sign a consent form confirming you have received and are satisfied with the information provided and that you wish to proceed.
+Before surgery, you will be asked to sign a consent form confirming you have received and are satisfied with the information provided and that you wish to proceed.
 This is known as Informed Consent.
 It is a safeguard to ensure that you understand and accept the process, risks and benefits, and potential outcomes of surgery.

 Paediatric Patients